California approves Verizon deal to acquire TracFone Wireless

 Under the agreement with the California regulator, TracFone or Verizon must participate in a U.S. program providing subsidized wireless service for low-income consumers for 20 years.

-Verizon said in September 2020 it would buy TracFone, a unit of Mexican telecom company America Movil AMXL.MX, in a cash and stock deal.
+Verizon said in September 2020 it would buy pre-paid mobile phones provider TracFone, a unit of Mexican telecom company America Movil AMXL.MX, in a cash and stock deal worth up to $6.9 billion.

+The deal was previously approved by the Justice Department and is awaiting approval by the Federal Communications Commission, which has been reviewing the deal.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))